CloudCredo/vcap_cassandra/README.md

 4. Clone [vcap_cassandra] [4] into `$CF_HOME/cloudfoundry/vcap/services/`

 5. Download and install a Cassandra distribution.
 We have tested vcap_cassandra against [Datastax] [6] distribution versions 1.1.6 and 1.1.7 which are available to download from the [Datastax community page] [7].
-We reccommend that one of these versions is used for CloudFoundry.
+We recommend that one of these versions is used for Cloud Foundry.
-Where Cassandra is intalled is not too important as by default when provisioning a new service the cassandra_node will look for the `cassandra` executable on the sytem path ($PATH).
+Where Cassandra is installed is not too important as by default when provisioning a new service the cassandra_node will look for the `cassandra` executable on the sytem path ($PATH).
 This value is configurable via the `runtime_path` property in [vcap_cassandra/config/cassandra_node.yml] [5].
-The property value can either remain as is in which case you must add the Cassandra distributiion `bin` directory to the $PATH or it can configured to be an abolsute path pointing to the `cassandra` executable of your installation.
+The property value can either remain as is in which case you must add the Cassandra distributiion `bin` directory to the $PATH or it can configured to be an absolute path pointing to the `cassandra` executable of your installation.

-6. Clone and build and deploy the Cassandra security module.
+6. Clone, build and deploy the Cassandra security module.
    <ol>
-     <li>Clone and Build the artifact.
+     <li>Clone and build the artifact.
 You can find the code and instructions on how to build to module at [cassandra_chastity] [8].</li>
      <li>Copy the jar artifact to $CASSANDRA_INSTALL_LOCATION/lib</li>
      <li>Set authenticator and authority properties in $CASSANDRA_DEPLOYMENT/conf/cassandra.yaml to the below values:
          <ul>